Mandatory Merger Notifications Are Coming

 Under the new regime, notification will generally be required (unless exempted) where:

-the transaction meets the monetary thresholds;
+• the parties and the transaction meet the monetary thresholds;

 At a high level, the monetary thresholds are as follows:

-the transaction is worth at least $250 million; or
+o the transaction is worth at least $250 million; or

 Process and timing

-The new regime introduces two review phases:
+The new regime introduces three review phases:

 The ACCC will maintain a public Merger Register, publishing non-confidential summaries and decisions.
 This means strategic communication and confidentiality planning will be more important than ever.